-The bookstore web site www.cardinalbookstore.com can be used to look up books and pricing, and also to purchase books.
-This service can also be accessed through the online registration process.
+The bookstore web site www.cardinal-bookstore.com can be used to purchase text-books as well as to look up textbook information and pricing.
+In addition, the bookstore's online textbook rental program is available through a link on the website.
+These services can also be accessed through the online registration process.